davide-bergamasco/dncs-lab/README.md

 ```

 In this router the interface `enp0s8` has a complex structure because it has to manage the VLANs tags coming from the Switch.
-So practically this interface is treated as if they were two different, with different names, different VLANs tags and different IP addresses.
-All this is done in the `router1.sh` script together with some other operation like enabling the IPV4 forwarding and adding the route for the `Subnet_C`.
+This means that this interface is treated as if it was two different ones, with different names, different VLANs tags and different IP addresses.
+This is all done in the `router1.sh` script together with some other operations like enabling the IPV4 forwarding and adding the route for the `Subnet_C`.
 The `enp0s9` interface is configured in the `Vagrantfile`.

 ## Tests and Conclusions

-In some previous version of the lab all the "ip route" commands in the various scripts were uncommented, now only the fondamentals one are working.
+In some previous versions of the lab all the "ip route" commands in the various scripts were uncommented, now only the fondamental ones are working.

-The first thing that need to be checked is the correctness of the network configuration of the machines(ip and netmask on every interface), for this it's used `ifconfig`: (it's shown the result of the command on `host-b` but it's possible to do the same on all the machines)
+The first thing that needs to be checked is the correctness of the machines' network configuration (ip and netmask on every interface).
+For this `ifconfig` is used.
+This is the result of the command on `host-b` but it's possible to do the same on each machine.

 ![Alt text](https://github.com/davide-bergamasco/dncs-lab/blob/master/images/ifconfig.png)

-Same command on router1 to see if the interfaces that have to manage VLANs tag are properly configured:
+We run the same command on router1 to see if the interfaces that have to manage VLANs tag are properly configured:

 ![Alt text](https://github.com/davide-bergamasco/dncs-lab/blob/master/images/ifconfigrouter.png)

-After that it's verified that `host-c` is reachable from `host-a` and `host-b`(and viceversa).
+After that it is verified that `host-c` is reachable from `host-a` and `host-b`(and viceversa).
 This could be done with the `ping` command:

 ![Alt text](https://github.com/davide-bergamasco/dncs-lab/blob/master/images/ping.png)

-With the same command it's possible to see that `host-a` and `host-b` do not reach each others.
+With the same command it is possible to see that `host-a` and `host-b` do not reach each other.

 ![Alt text](https://github.com/davide-bergamasco/dncs-lab/blob/master/images/pingfailure.png)

-It's checked that the docker web server on `host-c` is working correctly.
+It is checked that the docker web server on `host-c` is working correctly.

 ![Alt text](https://github.com/davide-bergamasco/dncs-lab/blob/master/images/docker.png)

-Finally `host-a` and `host-b` try to connect to the WebServer of `host-c`.
+In the end `host-a` and `host-b` try to connect to the WebServer of `host-c`.

 ![Alt text](https://github.com/davide-bergamasco/dncs-lab/blob/master/images/wget.png)

-With `cat index.html` it's possible to show what is written in the recived file.
+With `cat index.html` it is possible to show what is written in the recived file.
 Or directly with `curl 192.168.3.2`:

 ![Alt text](https://github.com/davide-bergamasco/dncs-lab/blob/master/images/curl.png)

-Other more detailed test can be done installing various tools on the machines (like tcpdump or traceroute).
+Other more detailed tests can be carried out by installing various tools on the machines (like tcpdump or traceroute).